 Completing trainings as directed by the Office of Export Controls.

-Completing pre-travel and post-travel security briefings with the ECO.
+Completing pre-travel and post-travel security briefings with the ECO, when the ECO deems that travel involves export control or sanctions regulations, research security considerations, or institutional risk.

 Responding to requests from the ECO.

-Consulting with the ECO prior to providing funds to or accepting funds from a foreign person.
+Consulting with the ECO prior to providing funds to or accepting funds from a foreign person when the transaction occurs outside of existing administrative procedures and/or outside of a central administrative office such as Business Affairs, Purchasing and Contracting Services, and UO Advancement.

 Complying with all terms and conditions of export license applications as instructed by the ECO.